 Cold calling is a sales technique where an agent reaches out to potential customers who have had no prior interactions with that agent.
 That means that these “cold” leads have not previously expressed an interest in a company’s products or services.

-This is different from a warm call, in which the sales lead has already expressed an interest.
+As a result, cold sales call is different from a “warm” call, in which the sales lead has already expressed an interest.

 How effective is cold calling?